 External Painting: Red Faced Bricks

 This is a very common type of brick of average porosity which you can see commonly in use in construction across the UK.
 A good paint system for red faced bricks would be Rustoleum Murfill Renovation, see below method of application.

 Before painting all repairs will need to be complete and the surface should be clean with preparation as described earlier.
-Before applying any paint, all repairs should be cured and surface allowed to dry.
+Before applying any paint, allow all repairs to fully cure.
+Allow the surface to dry.

 Ensure air and surface temperature is above 5°C and relative humidity is less than 80%, with no rain forecast.
 Using a brush or roller apply a coat of Mathys Pegafix Impregnating Adhesion Primer, allow to cure for a minimum of 2-4 hours in favourable drying conditions (temperatures of 20°C).
 After allowing the primer coat to cure, using a brush or roller apply 2 coats of Rustoleum Murfill Renovation Paint.
 Allow a minimum of 24 hour between coats in optimum conditions (temperatures of 20°C).

 These types of brick are normally yellow in appearance and generally found in period properties built in the 1800’s.
-They are very porous and tend to be constructed with lime based mortar joints, so alkali resistant systems should be specified for painting.
+They are very porous and tend to be construct with lime based mortar joints, so specify alkali resistant systems for painting.
 A good coating for London stock bricks for this would be Mapei Silexcolor Mineral Silicate Paint as it is alkali resistant, see below the best method of application.

 Before application ensure the air and surface temperature are above 8°C and no greater than 35°C with no rain forecast.
 Clean, prepare and repair any defects in the brickwork as previously detailed.